 2. The year of Conversational Commerce

 “In 2019, the major buzzword was Conversational Commerce.
 In 2020, it no longer will be a buzzword, it will become a matter of do or die.
-With the rise of rich messaging channels, like WhatsApp Business, Apple Business Chat, and the long awaited Rich Business Messaging (RCS) in combination with in-channel payment methods, each conversation can lead to a successful conversion, with consumers purchasing your products from within their favorite messaging channel.
+With the rise of rich messaging channels, like WhatsApp Business, Apple Messages for Business, and the long awaited Rich Business Messaging (RCS) in combination with in-channel payment methods, each conversation can lead to a successful conversion, with consumers purchasing your products from within their favorite messaging channel.
 The mobile phone will become a true market place where brand and consumer meet.
 The place where companies increase customer engagement with easy to use technology.”